 Related Reading: 6 Tea Tips to Brew the Best Cup Ever

 Matcha boasts a bevy of proven health benefits.
 For starters, matcha contains high levels of L-Theanine, an amino acid that balances the tea’s caffeine content (which can equal about half the caffeine in an equivalent amount of coffee).
 This can help reduce anxiety by inducing calmness without sluggishness.
 L-Theanine is also healthy for your brain, promoting increased levels of focus and concentration.

 Matcha also carries an extremely high antioxidant content.
 Its polyphenol count (cancer-fighting micronutrients) is said to be 60x that of spinach.
 Epigallocatechin gallate (EGCG), a specific type of polyphenol, has also been proven to help with weight loss by burning stored fat as energy and inhibiting the formation of new fat cells.
 Green tea consumption of three to five cups a day is considered optimal for harnessing the full health benefits.

 How Do I Prepare Matcha?

 The traditional way to make matcha is to sift the finely ground green tea powder into a stone matcha tea bowl, pour in hot water or milk that’s just under the boiling point (10 ounces of hot liquid for every teaspoon of matcha), and then whisk the mixture until frothy with a small bamboo whisk.

-Tealyra Matcha Tea Ceremony Kit, $64.99 on Amazon
+Palais des Thés Matcha Tea Set, $64.99 on Amazon

 That said, you don’t need any special equipment; you can also just stir it with a spoon in your mug.
 If you use milk, it counts as a green tea latte, and if you don’t do dairy, you can use almond milk or another non-dairy milk of your choice.
 Either way, add a little sugar if you must, though it’s not traditional.